 Painting your ceiling requires planning.
 Here is how you can paint a ceiling, and this step by step process works for any size ceiling.

-- Always cut the corners of the ceiling first.
+- Cut the corners of the ceiling first.

+Before painting, always make sure to cut the corners where the wall meets the ceiling, especially if you are going to paint with a contrasting colour.
+Use masking tape for the job.
 Never leave this for the end.
-By cutting the ceiling first you ensure that you won’t have to go too close to the walls and you won’t accidentally smudge the wall with paint.
-When cutting the corners always use lot’s of paint and an angled brush.
+By cutting the ceiling first, you ensure that you won’t have to go too close to the walls and you won’t accidentally smudge the wall with paint.
+When cutting corners always use lot’s of paint and an angled brush.
 Make sure to tape the corner of the wall with masking tape for extra protection.

 - Divide the area into smaller segments.

-- Always roll the roller towards the natural source of lighting.
+- Roll the roller towards the natural source of lighting.

 - Overlap your streaks by 50%.